fmay/ziggyusaurus/docs/user-guide/block-types/core/sinkhole.md

 # Sinkhole

-This Block is used when a block outputs multiple edges and you want to stop one branch of the Flow without terminating the Flow.
+This Block is typically used when you want to terminate execution along an edge without terminating the Flow.

+This will normally be used when a Block has more than one outut edge, one of which should terminate that edges execution without terminating the Flow as a whole.

 <img src="/img/flows/blocks/core/sinkhole-block.png" alt="Sinkhole" width="300" />

+<div class="keywords">stop</div>
+<div class="ai-info"></div>